Improving workflow efficiency is crucial for building a sustainable business. I’ll highlight a mathematical case study of how human capital is wasted.

 Additionally, there are employees that have to do this multiple times per day.
 That’s 1 hour of just walking time!

 It’s completely wasted air.
 And each time it happens there’s nothing you can do to get that human capital back.
+It’s important to carry a mindset like a solopreneur and their KPIs.
+Stay lean and dynamic,

 Why Improving Workplace Efficiency is Crucial